usegranthq/sdk/README.md

 To use the SDK, you need to have an API key.
 You can create one in the [UseGrant Settings Page](https://usegrant.dev/u/settings/token) page.
 If you face any 401 or 403 errors when you are sending a token, it can be one of the following reasons:

 - The token is invalid, check if you have copied the token correctly.
-Also make sure the token is in format `usegrant_api_<token>`.
+Also make sure the token is in format `uga_<token>`.
 - The token has expired, you can create a new token and replace the existing token.

 ## Runtime